About Me

 Catherine’s her fourth book, Money Flows: The Political Consequences of Migrant Remittances will be forthcoming with Oxford University Press, and is co-authored with David Doyle, Katerina Tertytchnaya and Hector Solaz.
 This book highlights the unintended, and even unexpected political consequences of remittance flows.
 It focuses on how remittances shape the relationship between citizens and their governments, and show that far from being an exclusively international risk-sharing mechanism, remittances can also compromise rudimentary accountability mechanisms in the developing world.

 Catherine serves the editorial board of several journals, like Comparative Political StudiesJournal of Politics and Political Science Research and Methods for example.
-In 2014, Catherine received the American Political Science Association Emerging Scholar Award for her contribution to the field of elections, public opinion and voting behaviour in 2014.
+She is also a co-editor of a Cambridge Elements Series on European Politics.

 Next to teaching and research, Catherine tries to contribute to public debate through advice and commentary based on her research findings.
 Together with Isabell Hoffmann of the Bertelsmann Foundation, Catherine co-founded the platform eupinions. eupinions is an independent platform for European public opinion.
 Through the eupinions platform, quarterly data is collected, analysed and commented to establish how the European public thinks about current political issues.
 Check out the eupinions website for more information.
 She has also contributed to general interest magazines like Foreign Affairs or blogs like the Washington Post’s Monkey Cage.